abik11/tips-tricks/DB.md

 # DB Progamming - Tips for beginners
 Most useful (but basic) tips and tricks that will make DB programming much easier task.
 It is not a complex guide from zero to hero, just a set of advices and things that might be usefulf, life- and time-saving.
+All that you will encounter here is written from the perspective of a .Net developer.
 * [XPO](#xpo)
 * [Entity Framework](#entity-framework)
 * [Code First in EF](#code-first-in-ef)